miekg/dinit/README.md

 # Dinit

-Docker-init is a small init-like "daemon" (it is not a daemon) useful for use within Docker containers.
+Docker-init is a small init-like "daemon" (it is not a daemon) for use within Docker containers.
 It is partly inspired by [my_init](https://github.com/phusion/baseimage-docker/blob/master/image/bin/my_init).